-If the court renders judgment against the employer for a violation of the whistleblower protections, it may then order reinstatement of the employee, payment of back wages, full reinstatement of fringe benefits and seniority rights, or any combination of remedies.
-The court also may award the prevailing party all or a portion of the costs of litigation.
+If the court renders judgment against the employer for a violation of the whistleblower protections, it may order reinstatement of the employee, payment of back wages, full reinstatement of fringe benefits and seniority rights or any combination of remedies.
+The court also may award the prevailing party all or a portion of the litigation costs.